Kane Brown: 2018–2019: Experiment and collaborations

-2020–present: Mixtape, Vol. 1 and Different Man
+2020–2024: Mixtape, Vol. 1 and Different Man

-In April 2020, Brown released the track "Cool Again", the debut single off his upcoming third EP.
+In April 2020, Brown released the track "Cool Again", the debut single off his third EP, Mixtape, Vol. 1 (EP).

 In June 2020, Brown released the song "Worldwide Beautiful", which aims to highlight peace and equality and benefits the Boys & Girls Club of America.
 In July 2020, Brown released his second single to pop radio, "Be Like That" with Khalid and Swae Lee, another single off his EP.

 On August 14, 2020, Brown released his third EP, Mixtape, Vol. 1, which includes "Cool Again", "Worldwide Beautiful", and "Be Like That", as well as four other tracks.

 In September 2020, Brown announced a drive-in concert, held at more than 200 theaters across the U.S. on September 26, 2020.
 That same week Brown appeared on stage at the iHeartRadio Music Festival in a PORTL "hologram" machine to sing "Be Like That" live from Nashville with Swae Lee and Khalid who were in the studio in Los Angeles, California.

 In October 2020, "Worship You" was sent to country radio as his second official single to that format off the EP.

-On November 26, 2020, Brown performed in a pre-recorded halftime show in the Thanksgiving Thursday Night Football game between the Washington Football Team and the Dallas Cowboys at AT&T Stadium.
+On November 26, 2020, Brown performed in a pre-recorded halftime show in the Thanksgiving Thursday Night Football game between the Washington Commanders and the Dallas Cowboys at AT&T Stadium.

 On February 11, 2021, Brown launched his own label, 1021 Entertainment, in association with Sony Nashville.

 Also in 2021, Brown became the first black person to win Video of the Year at the ACM Awards, which he won for "Worldwide Beautiful".
 He was included in 2021's Time 100, Time's annual list of the 100 most influential people in the world.

 On March 3, 2022, Brown released the song "Leave You Alone", which he initially previewed on social media in late 2021.

 Brown announced his third studio album, Different Man, on July 18, 2022.
 The album was released on September 9, 2022.

+2024–present: The High Road

+On October 9, 2024, Brown announced his fourth album, The High Road.
+It was released on January 24, 2025.

 Personal life

-Brown is married to Katelyn Jae, who is also a singer.
+Brown is married to Katelyn Brown (née Jae), who is also a singer.
 He proposed to her on Easter Sunday in 2017 and announced their engagement during a concert in Philadelphia, Pennsylvania, a short time later in April 2017.
 They were married at Mint Springs Farm in Nolensville, Tennessee, on October 12, 2018, with about 200 relatives and friends in attendance.
 On April 15, 2019, Brown announced they were expecting their first child.
 Less than a month later, on May 1, 2019, he revealed the baby was a girl during a walk down the red carpet at the Billboard Music Awards.
-On October 29, 2019, Jae gave birth to their daughter.
+On October 29, 2019, Jae gave birth to their first child, a daughter.
 On December 31, 2021, Brown announced that Jae had given birth to their second daughter a day prior.
+On June 18, 2024, the couple welcomed their third child and first son.